 On Linux distros - just use your distro's package manager.

 If your Emacs looks considerably uglier in a terminal (compared to the

 If you get some http connection error related to the MELPA repo

 M-x package-refresh-contents and restart Emacs

 This is not a bug - it's a feature!
 I firmly believe that the one true way to use Emacs is by using it the way it was intended to be used (as far as navigation is concerned at least).
 That's why I've disabled all movement commands with arrows (and keys like page up, page down, etc) - to prevent you from being tempted to use them.

 If you'd still like to use the arrow keys just invoke

 guru-mode to disable them for the duration of your

 current Emacs session or add the following snippet to your

-personal Emacs customization to enable them permanently:
+personal Emacs customization to disable them permanently: